KrzysztofW/microdevt/docs/Quick-Start-Guide.rst

 packets on interrupts), a minimum of 3 buckets (network packet queues) are needed.

-Bucket (1) of free packets (packet pool) that only the driver can allocate packets from,
+- Bucket (1) of free packets (packet pool) that only the driver can allocate packets from,
-Receive bucket (2) filled by the driver and read by a task, Transmit bucket (3) filled by a task and read by the driver, Only a task or a user application is allowed to allocate and free packets from the main packet pool.
+- Receive bucket (2) filled by the driver and read by a task,
+- Transmit bucket (3) filled by a task and read by the driver

+Only a task or a user application is allowed to allocate and free packets from the main packet pool.
 The driver has to schedule the receive task to free packets it does not use anymore and the task has to refill driver's free packet